martinezjf2/new_app/notes.md

 <!-- -want to make the login/submit button a little bigger, -->
 -says NoMethodName for .name in show.erb trying to display the vacations
 <!-- -need to add "first_name" and "last_name" for create_table "vacations" and later call it within the show.erb vacation.name and in the welcome.erb, say Welcome ..@user.first_name instead of username and when i want to display "All Users" then display the name of the user instead of the username-->

 -want to customize that the login and the sign up request have different pictures, and a side bar just as like https://www.w3schools.com/howto/howto_css_form_on_image.asp, but it doesnt want to, maybe putting yield within the layout after log in?
--when i zoom in, the top part of the bakground pic shows attached to the bottom as well -edit.erb to show the content before editing the file, does not show the description content -want to edit that the input boxes for name, resort_name are a little bigger in the new.erb(vacations) and the edit.erb(vacations)
+-when i zoom in, the top part of the bakground pic shows attached to the bottom as well

+-want to edit that the input boxes for name, resort_name are a little bigger in the new.erb(vacations) and the edit.erb(vacations)
 -in show.erb for vacations,i want to increase the font-size for the "Edit Vacation" a href link, also, i want to display the date instead of 2020-04-14, i want to display it like April 14, 2020.
-What can i use to do that?
+What can i do to do that?

 -index.erb in vacations are not displaying all the vacations?
+-ask for the license, how do i do that?

+-when logging in, undefined method got 'authenticate'